 A high-risk alert points to compelling evidence that this is a fraudulent transaction.
-There are clear discrepancies in the customer’s information, and we recommend refunding this transaction to avoid a scam.
+In this case, verify the customer's information more thoroughly, such as calling their phone number to make sure it is valid and double-checking that their credit card matches the information on file.
+If there are apparent discrepancies in the customer's information or the customer refuses to show identification, we recommend refunding this transaction through Kimoby Pay to avoid a scam.

 Note that there are no alerts for low-risk transactions, but no transaction is risk-free.
-The best way to avoid fraud is to prevent it, and remaining vigilant for all online payments will help keep your business safe.
+The best way to avoid fraud is to prevent it, and remaining vigilant for all online payments will keep your business safe.
+Furthermore, be wary if a customer ask to send a parcel to a non-confirmed address or a postal box.

 An orange or red banner will indicate the level of risk of the invoice.